Fursdon House

 Historic Houses members must show their membership card at the ticket office.

-A guided tour of the house takes between 45 minutes and 1 hour but do allow some time for a stroll in the gardens.
+A guided tour of the house takes between 45 minutes and 1 hour and groups are advised to allow enough time to enjoy their refreshments and take a stroll in the gardens.
 There is a reduction in ticket price for groups of 20 or more and there are several options.
 We can accommodate one coach and up to 45 people at a time.
-Parties of this size will be taken round the house in three groups by two guides.
+We also have a large parking area for groups travelling by car.

 Please contact Becky at the Estate Office for further details.